Composer / Flutist / Conductor Harvey

 know anything about.

 music expand in terms of complexity and difficulty?

 HS: It’s not

-is possible of and what’s possible in life, because music
+is possible of and what’s possible in life, because music teaches very much

-turn the question on its head.
+the question on its head.
 Is there anything in music that is not possible?

 HS: I hate to

 say that there is, because I’m sure as soon as I did somebody would come

 around and perhaps prove that it is possible.
 I may have my own limits,

 but very often younger people are more willing to stretch the limits.